 - a.
 The specific data that is involved in the incident. - b.
 Whether the access, use or disclosure is consistent with WMCMH's HIPAA policies and procedures. - c.
 How the information was accessed, used, or disclosed. - d.
 The date(s) the incident occurred. - e.
 The number of individuals whose information was involved. - f.
-The states in which the individuals reside.
+The states in which the individuals reside. - g.
+Risk Assessment - i.
+If the risk is high, Breach Notification Team may reach out to legal and/or insurance company, as needed.

-Note: While this policy addresses breach notification requirements under HIPAA, the Breach Notification Team may need to consult with legal counsel to determine if WMCMH has any obligations under Department of Health and Human Services guidance as well as Michigan notification laws to determine whether or not notification is required under HIPAA.
+Note: While this policy addresses breach notification requirements under HIPAA, the Breach Notification Team may need to consult with legal counsel and insurance company to determine if WMCMH has any obligations under Department of Health and Human Services guidance as well as Michigan notification laws to determine whether or not notification is required under HIPAA.
 However, WMCMH may not have a duty to notify if (A) The information is considered "secured"; (B) The incident is not considered a "breach"; or (C) There is a low probability that the PHI has been compromised based on a risk assessment.